Stochastic quantization of an Abelian gauge theory: Renormalization and bounds on the models

 \; = \; \frac12 \sum_{k=1}^2 \;

 \; = \; \frac14

-\end{equ} The second equality here is by the fact that the value of the first graph is the same for $j\in\{1,2\}$, and in the last equality we used the identity \eqref{e:d-dim-id} to compute the integration of the upper-right vertex.
-Similarly, \begin{equ}
+\end{equ} The first equality here is by the fact that the value of the first graph is the same for $j\in\{1,2\}$, and in the last equality we used the identity \eqref{e:d-dim-id} to compute the integration of the upper-right vertex.
+The other graphs can be manipulated in a similar way, for instance, \begin{equ}

 \;=\; -

 = -\frac14